LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **this**
-   Logtalk uses the built-in context method :ref:`methods_self_1` for retrieving the current instance.
-Logtalk also provides a :ref:`methods_this_1` method but for returning the class containing the predicate clause being executed.
+   Logtalk uses the built-in context method :ref:`methods_self_1` for retrieving the instance that received the message being processed.
+Logtalk also provides a :ref:`methods_this_1` method but for returning the class containing the method being executed.
 Why the name clashes?
-Well, the notion of :term:`self` was inherited from Smalltalk, which predates Java.
+Well, the notion of :term:`self` was inherited from Smalltalk, which predates C++.

 .. _nomenclature_python: